-In MS, the term lesion refers to an area of damage or scarring (sclerosis) in the central nervous system caused by MS. Lesions are sometimes also called plaques, and are caused by inflammation that results from the immune system attacking the myelin sheath around nerves.
+In MS, the word lesion refers to an area of damage or scarring (sclerosis) in the central nervous system.
+Lesions are sometimes also called plaques.
+They are thought to be caused by inflammation that results from the immune system attacking the myelin sheath around nerves.

-An MRI scan can differentiate between active and non-active lesions.
+An MRI scan can detect lesions and also differentiate between active and non-active lesions.
 Active lesions show up in the scan as white patches when a contrast fluid containing gadolinium is injected.
+The gadolinium highlights the areas where inflammation is happening.
 If the lesion does not light up, then it is likely to be an older lesion, and more than 3 months old.

 An MRI scan using gadolinium is also known as an MRI scan with contrast.

 The presence, distribution and type of lesions seen in an MRI scan are useful clues for a neurologist to be able to give a diagnosis of MS. They form an important part of the McDonald Criteria that is used to make a diagnosis.

 Not all lesions seen in an MRI are caused by MS. Lesions can be caused by other diseases such as migraine or stroke, and they can also develop with age.
 They can be detected in MRI scans before you experience any symptoms.
 Sometimes, a lesion might be detected in a scan that was done for another reason.
 You might then be given a diagnosis of RIS or radiologically isolated syndrome.